nextcloud/circles/README.md

 Different types of circles can be created:

-- A **Personal Circle** is a list of users known only to yourself.
+- A **Personal Circle** is a list of users known only to the owner.
-Use this if you want to send messages or share things repeatedly to the same group of people.
+This is the right option if you want to do recurrent sharing with the same list of local users.

-Only you will know the members list of a personal circle.
+- A **Public Circle** is an open group visible to anyone willing to join.
-- A **Public Circle** is an open group visible to anyone in the cloud, and everyone will be able to join it.
+Anyone can see the circle, can join the circle and access the items shared to the circle.

-- A **Closed Circle** require an invitation or a confirmation from an admin, This way you can create a team or a group of people.
+- Joining a **Closed Circle** requires an invitation or a confirmation by a moderator.
-This is the best circle if you are looking for privacy when sharing your files or else.
+Anyone can find the circle and request an invitation; but only members will see who's in it and get access to shared items.

-- An **Secret Circle** is an open group that can be protected by a password.
+- A **Secret Circle** is an hidden group that can only be seen by its members or by people knowing the exact name of the circle.
-Select this circle to create a public community that will not be displayed to everyone like the Public Circle.
+Non-members won't be able to find your secret circle using the search bar.

 ***